gudiseva/stackedit/Coursera-Scala/Functional Programming-Week2.md

 - `Int => Int` is the type of functions that map integers to integers.

 ## Anonymous Functions
-~~Usage~~: Passing functions as parameters leads to the creation of many small functions.
+~~Motivation~~: Passing functions as parameters leads to the creation of many small functions.
 It becomes tedious to define and name these functions using def.

+E.g
+`enter code here`

 ### String Literals
 - We do not define a String using def.